Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: The skewness coefficient in nonlinear RMF model

 \subsection{Nuclear matter characteristic parameters in nonlinear RMF model}

-In the following, we briefly describe the nonlinear RMF model that we shall adopt in the present work and present some useful expressions of nuclear matter characteristic parameters, especially the skewness coefficient $J_0$.
-The interacting Lagrangian of the nonlinear RMF model supplemented with couplings between the isoscalar and the isovector mesons reads~\cite{Mul96,Hor01,Tod05,Che07,Cai12}
+The nonlinear RMF model has made great success during the last decades in describing many nuclear phenomena (see, e.g., \cite{Ser86,Rei89,Rin96,Men06,Sug94,Ren96,Lal97,Lon04,Jia05,Jia10,Fat10,Agr12,Fat13}).
+In the following, we briefly describe the nonlinear RMF model that we shall adopt in this work and present some useful expressions of nuclear matter characteristic parameters, especially the skewness coefficient $J_0$.
+The interacting Lagrangian of the nonlinear RMF model supplemented with couplings between the isoscalar and the isovector mesons reads\,(\cite{Mul96,Hor01,Tod05,Che07,Cai12})

 where $\omega_{\mu \nu }\equiv \partial _{\mu }\omega _{\nu }-\partial _{\nu }\omega _{\mu }$ and$~\rho_{\mu \nu }\equiv \partial _{\mu }\vec{ \mkern1mu\rho }_{\nu }-\partial _{\nu }\vec{\mkern1mu\rho }_{\mu }$ are strength tensors for $\omega $ field and $\rho $ field, respectively. $\psi $, $\sigma $, $\omega _{\mu }$, $\vec{\mkern1mu\rho }_{\mu }$ are nucleon field, isoscalar-scalar field, isoscalar-vector field and isovector-vector field, respectively, and the arrows denote the vector in isospin space, $U({\sigma})=b_{\sigma}M(g_{\sigma}\sigma)^3/3+c_{\sigma}(g_{\sigma}\sigma)^4/4 $ is the self interaction term for $\sigma$ field. $\Lambda _{\textrm{V}}$ represents the coupling constant between the isovector $\rho $ meson and the isoscalar $\omega $ meson and it is important for the description of the density dependence of the symmetry energy.
 In addition, $M$ is the nucleon mass and $m_{\sigma }$, $m_{\omega }$, $m_{\rho }$ are masses of mesons.